ChalmersTransport/website.github.io/content/authors/Junze/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Researchers
+  - Students
 ---

-Ruo Jia is a postdoctoral researcher in the Urban Mobility Systems research group within the Division of Geology and Geotechnics, Department of Architecture and Civil Engineering.
-His research interests focus on traffic flow, transportation modeling, and optimization through data-driven approaches.
-He is also working on urban mobility systems, with a particular focus on shared mobility, and big data analytics in transportation.
+Sun Junze is a PhD student in the Urban Mobility Systems research group within the Division of Geology and Geotechnics, Department of Architecture and Civil Engineering.
+His research interests focus on traffic flow, autonomous vehicles, optimization and road infrastructure and intelligence.
+He is also working on transportation and urban mobility systems, with a particular focus on smart vehicle interaction and big data analytics in transportation.